 As you can see, I finally started the half sleeve on my arm.
 I’m very happy with it so far.
 This is just the outline mind you.
 I go back in early January to start the shading and color.
 It is still evolving in my mind so it may take me a few months to finish it completely.
 You can’t see from the pics but it extends up onto my shoulder blade.
 That wasn’t what I had originally planned but to get the scale right it had to.

 I’ve been gung-ho to get it started but the the biggest delay has also been with me.
 I knew I wanted a DNA helix but I couldn’t come up with a design that matched my vision, looked good, and complemented my form.
 I’ve seen a lot of tattoos that looked good but didn’t look good on the person.
-Anyway, it was Luke’s idea1 for the multiple strands.
+Anyway, it was Luke’s idea the tattoo artist for the multiple strands.
 As soon as he mentioned it, I was sold on the idea!
 We talked and he created several sketches for me to choose from (I was really impressed with how much prep work he did).
 He also clearly got the look and the design were equally important to me.
 He never once tried to sell me on “his version” or change my mind.
 He listened to what I wanted and filled in the gaps.
 I really appreciated that.

 To be honest, I didn’t think we’d actually get to the outline.
 We spent an hour just modifying and updating the design.
 But, as luck would have it, his appointment right after me called to cancel.
 The outline took about 2 hours.
 I have no problem admitting by the end of the 2 hours, I was more than ready for him to stop.
 The outer arm part wasn’t bad but the inner bicep hurt like a bitch!
 By the end, my pain tolerance had completely waned.
 I’m grateful he did the inner arm part first.